 • In units of the difference of means.

-Note that in the former case the units of CV, and theta0 need also to be given relative to the reference mean (specified as ratio).
+Note that in the former case the units of CV, and theta0 need also to be given relative to the reference mean (specified as a ratio).

 Let’s estimate the sample size for an equivalence trial of two blood pressure lowering drugs assessing the difference in means of untransformed data (raw, linear scale).
 In this setup everything has to be given with the same units (i.e., here the assumed difference –5 mm Hg and the lower / upper limits ∓15 mm Hg systolic blood pressure).
 Furthermore, we assume a CV of 25 mm Hg.